i2mint/py2store/README.md

 ## But how do you change the persister?

-By using (or writing yourself) a persister that persists where you want.
+By using a persister that persists where you want.
-You just need to follow the collections.MutableMapping interface.
+You can also write your own.
+All a persister needs to work with py2store is that it follows the interface python's `collections.MutableMapping` (or a subset thereof).
+More on how to make your own persister later You just need to follow the collections.MutableMapping interface.

-Here's a simple example of how to persist in files under a given folder:
+Below a simple example of how to persist in files under a given folder.
+(Warning: If you want a local file store, don't use this, but one of the easier to use, robust and safe stores in the stores folder!)

 ```python
 import os